Best Of16 min read

 Pros:

-• Free domain privacy included (most hosts charge separately for this)
+• Free domain privacy included (most hosts charge separately)

-• Great value when bundling domain + hosting together
+• Strong value when combining domain + hosting

 Cons:

-• Storage limits are tight on the base plan (20GB goes fast)
+• Storage limits are tight on the base plan (20GB fills up quick)

 #3.
 A2 Hosting — Best for Speed-Focused Sites